-Using a few simple materials your child can make a personalized bookmark.
+Using a few simple materials your child can make a fun bookmark and encourage reading.

 - Select colors to be used.

 - Have child lay out pieces from large to small.

 - Punch hole and tie ribbon or yarn through hole.

 - Gluesticks can be used for the paper and are generally easier for younger children to handle.

 - Putting glue on both surfaces to be stuck together makes a stronger bond.